Umesh92x/TimeSeriesEDA/README.md

 This project includes many Exploratory Data Analysis techniques on the Time Series data.

 This is a high-performance and clear visualization of Python implementation with Time Series techniques, which includes a wide variety of testing using statistical analysis and libraries.
+Results are stored 1.
+In document file 2.
+In CSV file

 ### Goals
-💡 Learning : Learn various time series EDA techniques that help in non-time series data as well
+💡 Learning: Learn various time series EDA techniques that help in non-time series data as well

-💻 Hardware support : Full, seamless support for every system
+💻 Hardware support: Full, seamless support for every system

-🔋 Try with own : Take any forecast/demand data and make use of it to get useful insights of it
+🔋 Try with your own: Take any forecast/demand data and make use of it to get useful insights out of it

 ### Techniques includes
 ```